-Paper-Laminated Indian Status Card In-Canada Secure Certificate of Indian Status Border Crossing Certificate of Indian Status Issued at the First Nation level Issued by AANDC Regional Offices and National Capital Headquarters.
+Paper-Laminated In-Canada Secure Border Paper-Laminated Indian Status Card Certificate of Indian Status Crossing Certificate of Indian Status Issued at the First Nation level Issued by AANDC Regional Offices and National Capital Headquarters.
 Originally issued by AANDC Adult cards are valid for 5 years, children cards for 3 years.
 First roll out of cards are valid for 5 years.
 Newer cards are now valid for 10 years for adults and 5 years for children.
 Cards are valid for 5 years.
 Cards cannot be issued by mail.
 In person applications only.
 Appointment required.
 Currently accepting applications via mail at most AANDC Regional Offices.
 Appointment may be required for in person applications.
 AANDC is no longer issuing this card.
 Card has no security features.
 Card has security features to protect card holder from identity theft.
 New cards will no longer have a machine readable zone.
 Card has security features to protect card holder from identity theft.
 Card provides access to services and benefits in-Canada.
 The cards provide easier access to services and benefits in Canada.
 AANDC shares information with appropriate government agencies for provision of services within Canada i.e. health & drug benefits.
-The cards can be used for crossing the border into the United States (U.S.) via land ports of entry (which can include ferry and lake crossings).
-AANDC has been advised that, in the near future, U.S. border officials will accept both the SCIS and older Certificates of Indian Status as valid identity documents.
-The Government of Canada cautions individuals that the duration for the acceptance of these documents for border crossing purposes into the United States is entirely at the discretion of the U.S. Government.
-The card is currently an acceptable document to present when crossing the U.S. border via land ports entry or via ferry/lake crossings.
+The cards can be used for crossing (U.S.) via land ports of entry (which crossings).
+AANDC has been adviborder officials will accept both the solution officials as valid identity docur Canada cautions individuals that the these documents for border crossin is entirely at the discretion of the U. The card is currently an acceptable document to present when crossing the U.S. border via land ports entry or via ferry/lake crossings.